![]() |

 When you become a teenager life gets serious!
 Your family name makes a difference, and your folks expect you to contribute with good behavior and efforts.

-If one of your parents is Lord/Lady from being sovereign of a peerage, and you were born within marriage, you will formally get your social title on your 15th birthday.
+If one of your parents is Lord/Lady from descending from the sovereign of a peerage, and you were born within marriage, you will formally get your social title on your 15th birthday.
 From this day you are addressed a Mister or Miss.
-These are not noble titles, but come useful when other families consider having their son marry a Miss, rather than a commoner.
+These are not noble titles, but indicates that you were born into Arisocracy, and come useful when other families consider having their main heir marry a Mister or Miss, rather than a commoner.
 You might also gain some respect in school, although your teacher might actually expect more from you.
-Later in life the Mister/Miss titles indicates that you might have a position in case of succession to a low nobility peerage or title, somewhere.
+Later in life the Mister/Miss titles suggest that you might have a position in case of succession to a low nobility peerage or title, somewhere.
 You will not introduce yourself as "Mister of Prome", even if your father is Lord of Prome, just "Mister Sebastian Rab-Saxor", so people will have to know - or ask - what peerage is involved :).
+If they recognize your House, they might know without asking.
+Sub-titles of a Peerage, such as Lord/Lady, have the mission of signalizing that you are pretty close to the peerage.

-If you are a Lord, Lady or Baron already, on your 15th birthday your fame level will be set and frozen, if it was not already.
-That's right - your noble title brings you a bit fame.
+Higher ranked Peerages come with a certain fame.
+Duke/Duchess get level 2, Count/Countess and Baron/Baroness get level 1.
+Of course they can all build more fame through activities, but their benefit is that as long as they reside the House's main estate, their fame will be frozen.
+If you have any title bringing some fame, on your 15th birthday your fame level will be set and frozen, if it was not already.
 Later in life you will achieve more fame with higher titles, and the fame level is frozen for as long as you reside at the main seat of the House that holds the peerage.

 It's generally expected that you earn better school grades than a commoner.
-As a noble teenager you will work real hard.
-Well, no problem if someone beats you, but you need to shine, too!
-Your homework will need more priority than hanging with your friends.
+As a noble teenager you should work real hard.
+Well, no problem if someone beats you, but you need to shine!
+There is way more at stake than a graduation grade!
+In other words your homework will need more priority than hanging with your friends, but your friends might need this focus, too, so you could always hang out while building useful skills like Logic, Research & Debate, etc. They are the typical base skills for nobility, but you won't need the top skill levels in order to gain respect.

 Depending on how skill minded your parents are, you might be signed up with a private High School.
-In my region this currently affects only the final 7 high school years (aged 22-29) (this was expanded from aged 26-29).
+If their house is crowded, you might even be sent off to a boarding school.
+In my region this normally will affect only the final 6 high school years (aged 18-24).
 Such private schools can be expensive, that's why you will attend one of them - it's a common way for your parents to show off their status.
 If they can hardly afford it, they will boast about your private school quite often.
 If the costly fee was not a problem your education will hardly be mentioned.
 Doing well in High School will make it easier for you when you go to University as a Young Adult, it will get easier to help your House reaching the expectations regarding specific skill (ref Head's approval letter) and it might make you more attractive to someone above your own level.

 In high nobility households a teen portrait might be obligatory at 15-20, especially if you are to be sent away to a high school out of reach.
 Your folks just want to remember your looks!
 Don't expect a huge photo to get a central position on the wall, most families will go for a medium for now, but the frame might be the nicest you got this far.
 This is also a good moment to build relations to distant relatives!
 Order a few extra copies of your portrait, and pay a visit to your granny and uncle to gift them a photo - at least if you know they have some spare walls...

-At 25 you are expected to have settled with your personal clothing style, unless you simply go with the boring standards according to etiquette.
-Set up a map including your preferences for color, material and setting, and decide on a clothing style.
-You can go a touch of say Country or Boho even if you are noble, but it will be rather disturbing if you change your style dramatically later in life.
-What house would applaud their polished daughter-in-law turning out to be a Rocker shortly after the wedding?
-Your preferences are based on your personality, which will not adjust during life, but your top 5 skills come into play, also.
-Building those same 5 skills later in life will not affect your preferred style, but if you change your top 5 you might be in for a surprise!
-The easy road is to be aware of it all, just like your surrounding society will be.
+At 20 you will decide on your personal life moto.
+It might be a goal for yourself, but it can also represent a less realistic dream.
+Alhough your fashion sense wil not be semented until your 25th birthday (YA), you are expected to have found some favorites at 20.
+Set up a map including your preferences for color, material and setting, and know that you can still experiment a little over the next 5 years.
+Now you can go a touch of say Country or Boho even if you are noble, but it would be quite disturbing if you change your style dramatically later in life.
+What House would applaud their polished daughter-in-law turning out to be a Rocker shortly after her wedding?
+Your preferences are based on your personality, which will not adjust much during life, but your top 5 skills, future jobs and life situation will gradually come into play, too.
+Skills will chane a bit, because your learn by living.
+The easy road is to be aware of this all, just like society will be.
+Stick to a traditional style, and add your preferences in the details.

 If your house is high nobility, you probably admired the adults' gala attire since you were a young girl or boy.
-Reaching 25 you can were real gown/tuxedo, and even regalia if you are entitled to.
+Reaching 20 you can wear a real gown/tuxedo, and even regalia if you are entitled to.
 But as a teen girl you can never wear a tiara!
 The first time a woman is allowed to is at her own wedding - because tiaras are reserved married women.
-Pearls, silk ribbon or flowers must do for a teen girl, and when you grow up and stay unmarried, a smaller diadem might be within reach.
-At 25 you will (most likely) join the Club of your House, and depending on your rank within the House, you might even become a member of the District Order, which includes annual gala dinners and more.
+Pearls, silk ribbon or flowers must do for a teen girl, and when you grow up (25) and stay unmarried, a smaller diadem might be within reach.
+At 20 you will (most likely) join the Club of your House, and depending on your rank within the House, you might even become a member of the District Order, which includes annual gala dinners and more.

-I should add that if your parents are low nobility Lord/Lady, you will probably not be included in the finer circles anyway, and the fashion rules will be less rigid, too.
+I should add that if your parents are low nobility Lord/Lady/Mester, you will probably not be included in the finer circles anyway, and the fashion rules will be less rigid, too.
 It makes no harm trying to slightly copy the higher class, though.
-You never know where it might lead you later in life!
+You never know where it can lead you later in life!

 Feel free to add more life stage related rules, questions, chores and benefits in a comment below :)